npm/policies/security.md

 ### SSH Keys

-SSH keys should be rolled out selectively, providing developers access to only the severs that they require access to.
+SSH keys should be rolled out selectively, providing developers access to only the servers that they require access to.

 ## Application Design Best Practices